Pokémon Adventures: Red, Green & Blue

-Later, Oak had been kidnapped by Team Rocket to create a Mewtwo, and Red, Green and Blue arrive at Saffron City to take on the Team Rocket Admins—Koga, Lt.
+Later, Oak had been kidnapped by Team Rocket to replace Blaine, a former Team Rocket scientist, and the townspeople of Pallet Town were also kidnapped due to their strange empathy for Pokémon.
+Red, Green and Blue arrive at Saffron City to take on the Team Rocket Admins—Koga, Lt.
 Surge, and Sabrina.
 They manage to defeat Team Rocket and save Oak.
 It is revealed that using 7 gym badges, Arcticuno, Zapdos, and Moltres will be fused after Green does, unaware of the results.
-Their fusion results in a Pokemon referred to Zapmolcuno, which looks like the three Legendary Birds fused together at the body, having all three of their heads.
+Their fusion results in a Pokemon referred to as Zapmolcuno, which looks like the three Legendary Birds fused together at the body, having all three of their heads.
 Red, Green, and Blue then work together to defeat and split the bird apart.
 Red then travels to the Indigo Plateau to battle his rival Blue, having gained seven badges, but also prevails against the evil bio-weapon Mewtwo and Team Rocket's leader and legendary missing Viridian Gym Leader, Giovanni, on the way.
 Green is confronted by Oak about stealing and is forgiven.
 Red later battles Blue in the Pokémon League Championships and emerges victorious, claiming the title of champion of the Pokémon League.